-Anti-inflammatory omega 3 notes persistent reports that something in flax kills arthralgia; most seed oils consumed in the Western diet are high in inflammatory omega 6.
+Anti-inflammatory omega 3 notes persistent reports that something in flax kills arthralgia; most seed oils consumed in the Western diet are high in ω6 which makes muscles and joints angry.

-Owing to the consumption of large amounts of seed oils in the Western diet, such as in the sunflower, which has an omega 6 to 3 ratio of 200 to 1, arachidonic acid is maintained at high cellular levels, providing the ingredients for high pro-inflammatory substances in the body at the cellular level.
+Owing to the consumption of large amounts of seed oils in the Western diet, such as from the sunflower which has an omega 6 to 3 ratio of 200 to 1, arachidonic acid is maintained at high cellular levels; it provides the ingredients for highly pro-inflammatory substances in the body.

-The end result of this high omega 6 diet is oedema, pain and joint and muscle stiffness; atherosclerosis, asthma, cancer, and autoimmune diseases such as lupus.
+The end result of this high omega 6 diet is oedema and pain; joint and muscle stiffness too.
+Atherosclerosis, asthma and tumours are fingered as well; and autoimmune-diseases such as lupus.

-NSAID drugs inhibit the production of pro-inflammatory substances such as prostaglandins and cytokines, which are derived from the dietary omega 6 fatty acid, arachidonic acid.
+NSAID drugs inhibit the production pro-inflammatory substances which are derived from the dietary omega 6 fat called arachidonic acid.

 Prevention of the conversion of omega-6 arachidonic acid to prostaglandins and cytokines is the aim of the exercise.

-Canola oil has a healthy omega 6 to omega 3 ratio of 2 to 1 but has other issues which are fully discussed on wikipedia.
-Notably that canola, rape seed, is fully genetically modified to reduce the high levels of a known toxin, erucic acid, to 2 percent which is thought to be safe.
-Thought, but not for certain.
+Canola oil has a healthy omega 6 to 3 ratio of 2 to 1 but has other issues which are fully discussed on Wikipedia.
+Notably that this rape seed is fully genetically-modified to reduce the high levels of a known toxin, erucic acid, to 2 percent which is considered to be safe; thought, but not for certain.

-Virtually all seed oils, including both canola and sunflower are solvent extract and contain traces of xylene and, because of the high temperature extraction methods, trans fatty acids.
+Virtually all seed oils, including both canola and sunflower are solvent-extracted and contain traces of xylene; and, because of the high temperature methods used, trans fatty acids.

-Since we get plentiful omega-6 in our diets, it is best in general to avoid seed oils especially in salad dressings.
-Use olive oil rather.
+Since we get plenty of omega-6 in our diets, it is best in general to avoid extra seed oils especially in salad dressings.